Breast Reduction London UK

 If you are choosing to reduce the size of your breasts and insert implants, the costs associated with the cosmetic portion of the procedure may not be covered by insurance.
 Additionally, if you are considering pairing the reduction with other surgeries to achieve a more comprehensive transformation, the overall cost will also be affected.

-During your consultation, your surgeon will conduct a thorough assessment of your medical history, examine your breast and body contours, and discuss any potential risks associated with the procedure.
+During your consultation, your surgeon will thoroughly assess your medical history, examine your breast and body contours, and discuss any potential risks associated with the procedure.
 They will also provide you with an accurate cost estimate for your breast reduction surgery based on your specific requirements and goals.

 Spread the cost of breast reduction surgery

 With Chrysalis Finance, patients can apply for finance to spread the cost of their breast surgery procedure into manageable monthly payments.
-The application process is simple and straightforward, with a 1,2,3 application process to pay for your procedure.
+The application process is simple, with a 1,2,3 application process to pay for your procedure.
 This means that patients no longer need to dip into their savings or wait until they have enough money to pay for their treatment upfront.

 Chrysalis Finance is an ethical provider that is fully regulated by the Financial Conduct Authority (FCA), ensuring transparency and fairness for patients.
 They offer a range of flexible payment options, with interest rates and repayment terms tailored to suit individual needs and circumstances.